What Are OKRs? 2023 Guide to Objectives and Key Results

 3. Follow a template

 These OKRs require little time and resources.
-It doesn’t take much to set up these goals and create a plan to achieve them.
+It doesn’t take much to set up an objective and create a process to achieve it.
 It will mostly cost you your time.

-You’ll need to take a few hours each quarter to review your OKRs and check to see if you’ve achieved them.
-Then you can set new OKRs and follow the same pattern.
+You’ll need to take a few hours each quarter to review your OKR and check to see if you’ve achieved your inititiatives.
+Then you can set new ones and follow the same pattern.
 There isn’t much else you need to invest other than a few hours every quarter.

-OKRs are very beneficial for your business.
-It’s a great opportunity to focus on and achieve your goals.
-Here are a few tips to help you set impactful OKRs.
+OKRs are a great opportunity to focus on and achieve your goals.
+Here are a few tips to help you set impactful OKRs that improve your organization so you can accomplish more goals.

 1. Keep them simple